The first draft is just you telling yourself the story ...

 Don't forget guys ...

-To keep up to date with writing events and opportunities, click through to our LINKS page which is edited and updated regularly.
+To keep up to date with writing events and opportunities, click through to our LINKS page.

 Do you live local to Hartlepool and have an interest in all things to do with writing?
 Are you a budding Author, Screenplay Writer, Poet or Short Story Writer?
 Would you like to bounce a few ideas across some like-minded individuals?
 Would you like some pointers from experienced authors when diving into the murky world of Traditional Publishing and Self Publishing?
 Well, the Hartlepool Writers Group may just be the place for you.
 Mail us through our contact page if you would like to attend our next meeting.
 You might enjoy being there … and we would certainly enjoy meeting you!